-5.1.3 Accessing Images
+5.1.3 Viewing and downloading images

-The rc_cube provides the time-stamped, rectified left and right images over the GenICam interface (see Provided image streams, Section 7.1.6).
-Live streams of the images are provided with reduced quality in the Web GUI (Section 3.6).
+The rc_cube provides the time-stamped, rectified left and right images over the GenlCam interface (see Provided image streams, Section 7.2.6).
+Live streams of the images are provided with reduced quality in the Web GUI (Section 7.1).

-The Web GUI (Section 3.6) also provides the opportunity to download a snapshot of the current scene as a .tar.gz file by clicking on the camera icon below the image live streams on the Camera tab.
-This snapshot contains:
+The Web GUI (Section 7.1) also provides the opportunity to download a snapshot of the current scene as a .tar.gz file as described in Downloading stereo camera images (Section 7.1.3).